open-telemetry/oteps/text/0250-Composite_Samplers.md

   - however, capture all calls to service `/foo` (even if the trace will be incomplete)
 - in any case, do not exceed 1000 spans/minute

 We present two quite different approaches to composite samplers.
 The first one uses only the current [sampling API](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/sdk.md#sampling).
-It can be applied to a large variety of samplers, but is not very efficient nor elegant.
+It can be applied to a large variety of samplers, but may not work correctly for Consistent Probability Samplers.
+It is also not very efficient nor elegant.

-The second approach is applicable exclusively to Consistent Probability Samplers, but is more efficient and less prone to misconfiguration.
+The second approach is applicable exclusively to Consistent Probability Samplers, and is more efficient and less prone to misconfiguration.
 It requires additional API to be provided by the delegate samplers.

 __Note__: both approaches call for calculating _unions_ of Attribute sets.
 Whenever such union is constructed, in case of conflicting attribute keys, the attribute definition from the last set that uses that key takes effect.
 Similarly, whenever modifications of `Tracestate` are performed in sequence, in case of conflicting keys, the last modification erases the previous values.